oric-software/OricExplorer/README.md

 ## Building

-Building the application is currently a manual task that must be carried from within the Visual Studio IDE.
+Building the application is currently a manual task that must be carried out from within the Visual Studio IDE.

 The steps involved are as follows :